HyVar/hyvar-rec/README.md

 using docker.

 The file to build the docker images is contained in the docker folder.
-In the following we will give the instructions to deploy hyvar-rec locally assuming the use of a Linux machine.
+In the following we will give the instructions to deploy hyvar-rec locally via docker assuming the use of a Linux machine.
 Similar task can be performed on other operating systems and we invite the interested user to consult the docker manual to find out how to perform the same task on his/her operating system.